jzhoulab/Seqstr/README.md

 # SeqStr Documentation

-SeqStr translates sequence string input into actual sequences for downstream analysis.
+SeqStr is a tool for translating string input into actual sequences.
+It provides a simple, consolidated way to parse many types of sequence string inputs and convert them into DNA sequence data that can be used for downstream bioinformatics analysis.
+SeqStr standardizes various patterns of inputs and accepts genome coordinates, mutation and raw sequence nucleotides.
+It is flexible in parsing many sections of string inputs together into a single coherent output sequence.
+SeqStr can also render multiple sequences outputs for downstream comparisons.

 Some of the major capabilities include:
   1. Extracting sequences from genomes using selene_sdk.
 By providing a genome ID and coordinates, the code can extract the corresponding DNA sequence from the genome.
 For example, [hg38]chr1:100-200 + would extract bases 100 through 200 from chromosome 1 of the hg38 human genome assembly.
   2. Handling mutation strings using `@`.
 The code can find the position specified after @ and substitute the reference base at that position with the provided alternate base.
 For example, `[hg38]chr1:100-200 +, @120 A T` would extract that chr1:100-200 sequence but replace base 120 with A, giving AACTGT.
   3. Concatenating and parsing comma-separated input sections.
 SeqStr splits on `;` and `,` to parse multiple inputs together.
 For example, `[hg38]chr1:100-200 +, @120 A T; ACTGN` would extract and mutate the first sequence, then concatenate ACTGN, resulting in AACTGTN.